John H. Lienhard

-John Henry Lienhard IV (born 1930) is Professor Emeritus of mechanical engineering and history at The University of Houston.
+John Henry Lienhard IV (born August 17, 1930) is Professor Emeritus of mechanical engineering and history at The University of Houston.
 He worked in heat transfer and thermodynamics for many years prior to creating the radio program The Engines of Our Ingenuity.
 Lienhard is a member of the US National Academy of Engineering.

 Childhood and education

 Lienhard was born in St. Paul, Minnesota in 1930.
 Lienhard's father, John H. Lienhard III, served in Europe during World War I as a pilot for the United States Army then became a journalist for the St. Paul Dispatch and later a surveyor in Oregon.
 His mother, Catherine Lienhard (née Henderson), was an accomplished pianist and singer.
 One of his great-grandfathers was the Swiss pioneer Heinrich Lienhard, and another was the abolitionist, newspaper editor, and Minnesota state legislator Charles Augustus Wheaton.
 His family moved to Roseburg, Oregon when Lienhard was in his teens.

 Lienhard had dyslexia as a child.
 He overcame this disability, finishing high school in 1947 and graduating from Multnomah College with an associate degree in 1949.
 He then received a BS degree from the Oregon State College (1951), after which he worked for the Boeing Airplane Co. in Seattle, Washington.
 He continued his studies in mechanical engineering, earning his MS degree from the University of Washington (1953) before being drafted into the US Army.
 While in the Army, he served at the Signal Corps Laboratories in Fort Monmouth, New Jersey.
 He received his PhD at the University of California in 1961.

-Lienhard has been married to his wife Carol Ann Bratton since 1959.
+Lienhard was married to Carol Ann Bratton from 1959 until her death in 2024.
 They have two sons, John H. Lienhard V and Andrew J. Lienhard.

 Career

 Upon his discharge from the Army, Lienhard returned to the University of Washington to teach mechanical engineering.
 He moved to the University of California at Berkeley in 1956 to serve as an engineering instructor, and to complete his PhD.
-After Berkeley, Lienhard was an associate professor at Washington State University from 1961–1967.
-He then moved to the University of Kentucky, where he was a professor from 1967–1980.
+After Berkeley, Lienhard was an associate professor at Washington State University from 1961 to 1967.
+He then moved to the University of Kentucky, where he was a professor from 1967 to 1980.
 In 1980, he moved to the University of Houston, where he is the M.D.
 Anderson Professor of Technology and Culture, emeritus.